 Is it still relevant (as of December, 2020, with Swift 5.3)?
 Yes!
-The distinction is still (imho) fundamental and under-appreciated, and is under active discussion in Swift evolution and distinguishes Swift from other languages.
+The distinction between value types and value semantics is still (imho) fundamental and under-appreciated, and is under active discussion in Swift evolution and distinguishes Swift from other languages.

 Hi, I'm Alexis Gallagher.
 I've been an independent iOS developer for a long time, but I recently joined a fashion tech startup.
 So if anyone else here is interested in augmented reality, custom manufacturing, and fashion, please reach out to me and I'll tell you about that.

 But right now, I'd like to talk about value semantics.

 Now, I don't know if you remember, but I feel like 2014, 2015, and 2016 — these were the bumper crop years for talks on value types.
 There were at least half a dozen of them.
 Apple's done three of them, if you count the last WWDC.
 There was a really good one here by Andy Matuschak and a couple others.